supertokens/supertokens-core/README.md

 SuperTokens core talks to the installed database plugin to store information in the database.
 It can be run on-premises, with or without Docker.
 You can also use our managed service to run this.

+More information about this in the [wiki section](https://github.com/supertokens/supertokens-core/wiki/SuperTokens-Architecture)

 ## SuperTokens vs others

 Please [contact us](mailto:team@supertokens.io) if any of the information listed below is incorrect.